WeiMouZhu/CAP_Attenuation/README.md

    ```

 ## Usage
-For a total of 7 steps
+This process consists of 8 steps in total, and is still undergoing improvements.

 ## Step-0: Acquiring the seismic event catalog
 `0_event_catlog_acquire.py`
+`0_KOERI_catlog.py`

 `01_events_plot.py`: visualizing the seismic event distribution

 ## Step-1: Mass downloading the metadata